Brazil: Pele released from hospital to begin chemotherapy | DW | 30.09.2021

 Born in Tres Coracoes in the south of Minas Gerais state, Edson Arantes do Nascimento — Pele's real name — went on to win the 1958, 1962 and 1970 World Cups.

-He is considered by many the greatest soccer player of all time and
+He is considered by many the greatest soccer player of all time.

-"When the road is hard, celebrate every step of the journey.
-Focus on your happiness.
-It's true that I can't jump anymore, but these past few days, I've been punching the air more often than usual," he wrote on his Instagram.

 Pele remains Brazil's all-time leading scorer with 77 goals in 92 matches.